Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Abstract

 \section{Abstract}

-The lacking of analytic solutions of diverse partial differential equations (PDEs) gives birth to series of computational techniques for numerical solutions.
-In machine learning, numerous latest advances of solver designs are accomplished in developing neural operators, a kind of mesh-free approximators of the infinite-dimensional operators that map between different parameterization spaces of equation solutions.
-Although neural operators exhibit generalization capacities for learning an entire PDE family simultaneously, they become less accurate and explainable while learning long-term behaviours of non-linear PDE families.
-In this paper, we propose Koopman neural operator (KNO), a new neural operator, to overcome these challenges.
-With the same objective of learning an infinite-dimensional mapping between Banach spaces that serves as the solution operator of target PDE family, our approach differs from existing models by formulating a non-linear dynamic system of equation solution.
-By approximating the Koopman operator, an infinite-dimensional linear operator governing all possible observations of the dynamic system, to act on the flow mapping of dynamic system, we can equivalently learn the solution of an entire non-linear PDE family by solving simple linear prediction problems.
-In zero-shot prediction and long-term prediction experiments on representative PDEs (e.g., the Navier-Stokes equation), KNO exhibits notable advantages in breaking the tradeoff between accuracy and efficiency (e.g., model size) while previous state-of-the-art models are limited.
-These results suggest that more efficient PDE solvers can be developed by the joint efforts from physics and machine learning.
+The lacking of analytic solutions of diverse partial differential equations (PDEs) gives birth to a series of computational techniques for numerical solutions.
+Although numerous latest advances are accomplished in developing neural operators, a kind of neural-network-based PDE solver, these solvers become less accurate and explainable while learning long-term behaviors of non-linear PDE families.
+In this paper, we propose the Koopman neural operator (KNO), a new neural operator, to overcome these challenges.
+With the same objective of learning an infinite-dimensional mapping between Banach spaces that serves as the solution operator of the target PDE family, our approach differs from existing models by formulating a non-linear dynamic system of equation solution.
+By approximating the Koopman operator, an infinite-dimensional operator governing all possible observations of the dynamic system, to act on the flow mapping of the dynamic system, we can equivalently learn the solution of a non-linear PDE family by solving simple linear prediction problems.
+We validate the KNO in mesh-independent, long-term, and5zero-shot predictions on five representative PDEs (e.g., the Navier-Stokes equation and the Rayleigh-B{\'e}nard convection) and three real dynamic systems (e.g., global water vapor patterns and western boundary currents).
+In these experiments, the KNO exhibits notable advantages compared with previous state-of-the-art models, suggesting the potential of the KNO in supporting diverse science and engineering applications (e.g., PDE solving, turbulence modelling, and precipitation forecasting).